 The EAS Sliding door operator is a sliding door operator system for all applications.
-Available in single slide, bi parting or telescopic this operator can be installed in wide range of locations from large retail units with heavy footfall to smaller premises where space canbe at a premium.
+Available in single slide, bi parting or telescopic, this operator can be installed in wide range of locations from large retail units with heavy footfall to smaller premises where space can limited.

 The slim and stylish sliding operator, only 100mm high, is installed on the transom above the door connected to the leaf with carriage wheels that run in the header.
 Available in silver satin anodised or polyester powder coated finishes.

-Telescopic sliding doors, available in both single and bi parting, are a real space saver.
-We two door leaves sliding in the same direction, stacking in the open position.
-This allows this product to be installed where a conventional sliding door are unsuitable due to space restrictions.
+Telescopic sliding doors, available in both single and bi parting, are a real space saver, with two door leaves sliding in the same direction, stacking in the open position.
+This allows this product to be installed where a conventional sliding door is unsuitable due to space restrictions.

 Our sliding operators also allow us to retrospectively install into most existing sliding door headers/back tracks allowing you to upgrade old or damaged sliding doors in a cost effective way.

 Automatic sliding doors are doors that move across the plate of a fixed screen or wall.
 The door will sit in a closed position and it will slide open when activated by an activation device like a radar sensor or access control.
 Sliding doors are suitable for most environments where the space available will allow it.
 Sliding doors give a great first impression at the entrance to any building.
 Automatic sliding doors are also DDA compliant making your entrance very user friendly.

 Where do people normally install sliding doors?

 Automatic sliding doors are suitable in nearly all buildings and environments.
 EAS have installed automatic sliding doors in hotels, doctor surgeries, hospitals, shopping centres, office blocks and of course local shops.
 Where the required space is available,sliding doors are one of the most popular entrance solutions as they are affordable and reliable but also offer a stylish look for any business.